MikeC-A6/cross-benefits-documentation/deep_research/solutioning/load_time_ux_deep_research.md

     CSTApp --> INPpoint[INP: UI updated after interaction]
 ```

-**Diagram 3: Back-End API Interaction Flow (vets-api, Lighthouse, Caseflow)**
+### Diagram 3: Back-End API Interaction Flow (vets-api, Lighthouse, Caseflow)

 This sequence diagram focuses on the back-end processing when the front-end requests claim status data.
-It shows the `vets-api` handling of the request and the parallel calls to Lighthouse and Caseflow.
-Performance annotations indicate where we measure external call latency and overall response time (TTFB).
+It shows `vets-api` handling the request and the parallel calls to `Lighthouse` and `Caseflow`.
+Annotations indicate where external call latency and overall response time (TTFB) are measured.

 ```mermaid
 sequenceDiagram